Philippines suspends hunt for ferry disaster survivors; 32 dead, 170 missing

 "During the dive, they saw bodies from the windows," he told reporters, saying the divers did not attempt to retrieve them.
 "It's dangerous to enter the ship...Because they need special equipment and extra oxygen tanks."

-Escalana added that rescuers had no idea how many people were trapped inside the ship, lying on a seabed around 150 feet below sea level.
+Escalana added that rescuers had no idea how many people were trapped inside the ship, lying on a seabed around 150 feet (46 metres) below sea level.

 Fourteen bodies had been found in the town of Talisay, south of Cebu City, said Imelda Sabillano, another local official.